Skip to main content

 La Piemontese earns back-to-back Michelin Plates (2024–2025) with straightforward Piedmontese meat cookery at a mid-range €€ price point in Mariano Comense.
 Time your visit for autumn or early winter when game and fresh truffles reach the menu — that is when the value-to-quality ratio is at its strongest.
 Booking is easy and on-site parking removes the usual friction.

-La Piemontese in Mariano Comense is the right call for business travellers, Como-area visitors, and food-curious explorers who want honest Piedmontese cooking at a mid-range price point (€€) without committing to a full tasting-menu occasion.
-If your timing allows, plan your visit around autumn or early winter, when game dishes and fresh truffles appear on the menu — this is when the kitchen is doing its most interesting work, and when the gap between what you pay and what lands on the table is at its widest.
+La Piemontese in Mariano Comense is the right call for business travellers, Como-area visitors, food-curious explorers who want honest Piedmontese cooking at a mid-range price point (€€) without committing to a full tasting-menu occasion.
+If your timing allows, plan your visit around autumn or early winter, when game dishes and fresh truffles appear on the menu — this is when the kitchen is doing its most interesting work, when the gap between what you pay and what lands on the table is at its widest.

 The kitchen's identity is grounded in Piedmontese meat cookery.
-If you have eaten in the Langhe or around Cuneo, you will recognise the orientation: this is a cuisine built on braised and roasted meats, substantial secondi, and a respect for the animal over decorative technique.
+If you have eaten in the Langhe or around Cuneo, you will recognise the orientation: this is a cuisine built on braised and roasted meats, substantial secondi, a respect for the animal over decorative technique.
 For a food explorer visiting the Lombardy-Piedmont border zone, La Piemontese offers a useful counterpoint to the lighter, more refined cooking you find in Milanese restaurants.
 It is regional specificity served straightforwardly, not a facsimile of it.
 For deeper benchmarking against full-expression Piedmontese fine dining, Antica Corona Reale in Cervere and Locanda Sant'Uffizio Enrico Bartolini in Cioccaro show what the tradition looks like at a higher price ceiling.

 Seasonality matters here more than at most restaurants in the area.
-The appearance of game and fresh truffles is not a marketing gesture , it is the kitchen operating at its most differentiated.
+The appearance of game and fresh truffles is not a marketing gesture, it is the kitchen operating at its most differentiated.
 Truffles in the Piedmont-Lombardy corridor peak from October through December for white truffles, with black truffle extending further into winter.
 If you are planning a first visit to La Piemontese, booking within that window gives you the leading version of what this kitchen does.
 A visit in spring or summer will still deliver the core meat-focused menu, but you will be eating the restaurant at a lower gear.

 The generous business lunch menu is worth factoring into your planning, particularly if you are in Mariano Comense midweek for work.
 At the €€ price range, a structured lunch with multiple courses represents strong value compared to what you would spend at a comparable quality level in central Milan.
 For anyone building a multi-visit strategy: use the first visit for the weekday lunch to assess the kitchen's baseline, then return for dinner in truffle season to catch the menu at its peak.
 A third visit could target the game period specifically, which typically overlaps with autumn hunting season in northern Italy.